 DesignCrowd’s cheapest plans cost about half of what 99designs charges for the same end results.
 Keep in mind, though, that DesignCrowd’s cheapest plans do not allow you to run a full contest.
 You just get help finding a designer for your project.

-That’s nice, but the thing I don’t like is that you don’t get access to DesignCrowd’s top designers without paying extra for it.
-So if you find yourself needing add-on services like top designer access, the cheapest plans can end up costing a lot more than you expect.
+It’s great, but what I don’t like is that you need to pay extra to access DesignCrowd’s top designers.
+So, if you find yourself in need of add-on services like top designer access, the cheapest plans may end up costing much more than you expect.

 Meanwhile, 99designs starts out more expensive, and the cost just keeps going up.
 The cheapest plans for logos, for example, are currently almost triple the price of DesignCrowd’s cheapest options.
 The upside with 99designs is that even the cheapest plans are full contests, so you get a lot more logo concepts to choose from.